AustroMelee/avatar-culinary-generator/docs/PROJECT_OVERVIEW.md

 1.  **Error Boundary**: The entire process is wrapped in a `try...catch` block in `main.js`.
 Any critical failure will be caught and will display a clean error message to the user while logging the full error details in the console.
 2.  **Collection & Validation**: It collects all ingredients from the selected nations, validating each one with `validateIngredientEntry`.
 3.  **Selection**: It selects ingredients for required roles (`primary`, `base`, `accent`, `seasoning`, `garnish`).
 It logs warnings if roles cannot be filled and guarantees no duplicate ingredients in the final dish.
-4.  **Text Generation & Validation**: It passes the selected ingredients to the `nameGenerator`, `loreGenerator`, and `descriptionGenerator`.
-The output of each is validated for leftover placeholders.
+4.  **Text Generation & Validation**: The selected ingredients and nation data are passed to a series of specialized text generators (`generateConcept`, `generateFlavorNotes`, `generatePreparation`, `generateLore`).
+Each generator uses a template-based system to create rich, varied text.
+The output is validated for leftover placeholders.
 5.  **Final Audit**: The complete `DishResult` object is validated one last time before being sent to the UI.
-6.  **Display**: The result is displayed by `src/utils/domUtils.js`.
+6.  **Display**: The final, rich result is rendered by `displayRichDish` in `src/utils/domUtils.js`, which builds a sectioned, visually styled output in the DOM.
 If any roles were missing, a user-facing warning is shown.

 By following these guidelines, you can help keep the project clean, consistent, and easy to maintain.